Euphorbia caducifolia

-Euphorbia caducifolia is a subtropical succulent species of flowering plant in the family Euphorbiaceae.
-It is found in India where it is known as the leafless milk hedge.
+Euphorbia caducifolia is a subtropical succulent species of flowering plant in the spurge family Euphorbiaceae.
+It is found in the arid regions of northwestern Indian subcontinent.
+In India it is known as the leafless milk hedge.

 Description

 Euphorbia caducifolia forms a dense, branching bush up to 3 m high and 10 m in diameter.
 The succulent stems branch frequently and tend to grow vertically.
 It has small oval leaves some 2.5 to 8 cm long and 2.5 cm wide, but these soon fall.
 Spines on the stipules are up to 1 cm long.
 E. caducifolia resembles the leafy milk hedge (Euphorbia nivulia) but differs in having multiple stems, and smaller, more transitory leaves.
 The flowers are orange-red and appear in February and March.

 Distribution and habitat

 Euphorbia caducifolia has a rather limited distribution in the Thar Desert in the northwestern part of the Indian subcontinent, on the boundary between India and Pakistan.
 This is an area of sandy hills and shifting sand dunes, with clumps of thorny vegetation, low trees, grasses and scrub.